wp-plugins/bepro-listings/readme.txt

 * Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing
 * Gallery - Update the stock wordpress gallery with this lightbox option with a better design
 * Video - Improve on the Gallery plugin with the ability to add and feature videos in your listings
+* Documents - All users to add and manage documents on your website from the front end

 = SHORTCODES =